jrl425/Wealth-Advisor-FIN377/proposal.md

 - What are the impacts of including non-traditional investment options (such as ESG, cryptocurrency, and real estate) in retirement portfolios, across different levels of risk aversion?
 - Can an automated system effectively predict and adjust an individual's investment strategy over time, to maximize retirement savings while minimizing tax implications?
 ## Type of Project
 Our project does not necessarily fit into the usual prediction or analysis models.
 Instead, it uses a dashboard to run simulations based on what users input, showing them how different investment choices could play out over time in a straightforward and interactive way.
-Some examples of this would displaying a clients efficient frontier beased on the assumptions they put in or showing graphs that display the weights of their portfolio over time between different indexes.
+Some examples of this would displaying a clients efficient frontier based on the assumptions they put in or showing graphs that display the weights of their portfolio over time between different indexes.
+Lastly we want to make sure this dashboard is easy to navigate through and easy for a user to learn how to use it by just looking at it for a few seconds.

 # Necessary Data
 ## Final Dataset Requirements